Terms of Business

 Camera equipment – £40.00 per day + VAT.
 Used for surveillance operations, accident investigation/locus reports etc

-SIRS reserves the right to terminate its obligation to provide the Services in the event that:
+5.2 SIRS reserve the right to terminate its obligation to provide the Services in the event that:

-SIRS forms the view that by continuing to act for you, SIRS is or may be breaking the law or compromising the good standing of SIRS such decision to be at the sole discretion of SIRS; or
+5.2.3 SIRS form the view that by continuing to act for you, SIRS is or may be breaking the law or compromising the good standing of SIRS such decision to be at the sole discretion of SIRS; or

 6. Limitation of Liability and Indemnities